The Scarab Murder Case (film)

 The Scarab Murder Case is a 1936 film directed by Michael Hankinson.
 It is part of a series of films about fictional detective Philo Vance.
 Paramount Pictures intended for William Powell to portray the character, as he had in three prior Paramount films - The Canary Murder Case (1929), The Greene Murder Case (1929) and The Benson Murder Case (1930) - as well as The Kennel Murder Case (1933) for Warner Bros.
 However, Powell changed studios, and the role went to Wilfrid Hyde-White.

 The British Film Institute has placed it on its BFI 75 Most Wanted list of lost films.

+Plot summary

+Philo Vance comes to England to investigate the murder of a millionaire.